-In-principle approval has been given for 10 longwall mines that will pass directly beneath Woronora Reservoir.
+The reason the pollution in the Royal is occurring is because in 2009 in-principle approval was given for 10 longwall mines that will pass directly beneath Woronora Reservoir.

 So many people we’ve spoken to are horrified that mining is even being contemplated under a drinking water catchment, let alone that it has got to this point.